Tandem Bank review

 - 0% interest on purchases and cash withdrawals

 The new scheme seems to offer almost identical features as the once free cashback card but now at a cost of £5.99 a month.
-If you do not want to opt into the new membership scheme you can still use your card until 9th March 2020, but after this date your account will be closed.
+If you're interested in owning a Tandem membership credit card you can join the Tandem waiting list here.

 For alternative cashback credit cards you may be interested in our article Compare the best cashback and reward credit cards.